 You’re free to have two or three focal points within the grid.
 But one must be more dominant than the others.

-8. Use Negative Space to Provide Balance
+4. Use Negative Space to Provide Balance

-7. Visualise the Composition with Crop Guides
+8. Visualize the Composition With Crop Guides

 Crop guides help you fix your composition when post-processing food photography.

-It can take years for a photographer to master composition rules just by imagining the lines.
-But these crop guides are invaluable by showing us exactly where to place our main subjects.
+It can take years for a photographer to master composition rules only by imagining the lines.
+So these crop guides are invaluable.
+They show us exactly where to place our main subjects.

 Once you take the image, check how it looks with the crop guide of your choice.
 You can then make adjustments to your composition.